CzternastyHembre/IT1901-ITP/userstories.md

 **Important to do**
 * Be able to play both slots and roulette
 * Easily maneuver around the app with a menu bar
 * Being able to keep their bets in slots to save time.

-## Blackjack tactics (us-3)

-As a new gambler and card player, I want to try out blackjack tactics within an application before entering my first casino using real money.

-The user wants to play blackjack with virtual money before going to a casino.
-The user would like to add money later on such that he or she could keep playing without having to create a new user.
-The blackjack game has to be similiar to a real life casino such that the user could get the feel of how it is to play.

-**Important to see**
-* Seeing what card the user and the dealer has.
-* Seeing how much the user has betted withing the session
-* See the balance in the lobby to decide which game to play

-**Important to do**
-* Adding more money in the lobby to keep playing
+* Be able to add money to an existing user
-* Play blackjack similiar to a real casino
-* Save user and create new ones easily